aswfan/simple-calc-iOS/README.md

       fact can only accept one number

-### Details
+  - Details

     - call this "simple-calc"

     - iPhone 4.7-inch app (iPhone 6 screen), iOS 8 or 9

     - only changes should be to Main.storyboard and ViewController.swift

+- __Name:__ SimpleCalc-iOS Version 2

+Date: Apr.
+25, 2017

+  - extending the previous version

+  - support any screen size

+    UI should look "more or less" the same across differnt devices

+    meaning, buttons in roughly the same place, same relative size, etc

+    in other words, use AutoLayout to create a generic display

+  - support rotating the device

+    be able to use the device in any orientation without losing state

+  - show a "history" view

+    segue to a new screen that contains a UIScrollView

+    this should in turn contain UILabels as children

+    each label should have a "history" of the most recent calculations

+    display as ` 2 + 2 = 4" "4 / 4 = 1 `, and so on

+    have a button to return to the main display